 Employment Equity

-The purpose of the Employment Equity Act is the following:
+The aim of the Employment Equity Act is:

 - To promote equal opportunities and fair treatment to all in the workplace by eliminating unfair discrimination; and